ghobot/nyulangone-immersive-classroom/src/experiences/gut_escape.md

 thumbnail: "https://place-hold.it/200x200/#555/white"
 ---

 ## Objectives

-### Learning:
+### Learning

-Synthesize gross anatomy and GI clinical content Display the spatial relationships between the gut tube and associated vasculature Display the biliary system
+- Synthesize gross anatomy and GI clinical content
+- Display the spatial relationships between the gut tube and associated vasculature
+- Display the biliary system
-Demonstrate clinical procedures in the foregut
+- Demonstrate clinical procedures in the foregut
-Review the histology and radiology of the foregut
+- Review the histology and radiology of the foregut

-### User Behavior:
+### User Behavior

-Gamify learning with questions and clue-based prompts to navigate the experience Team-based
+- Gamify learning with questions and clue-based prompts to navigate the experience
+- Team-based

 ## Experience